amoretti86/PSVO/README.md

 This code provides a reference implementation of the SVO alorithm described in the publication:

-A Moretti, Z Wang, L Wu, I, Pe'er.
+A Moretti*, Z Wang*, L Wu, I, Pe'er.
 [Smoothing Nonlinear Variational Objectives with Sequential Monte Carlo](https://openreview.net/pdf?id=HJg24U8tuE).
 ICLR Workshops, 2019.

 PSVO reduces to several simpler algorithms.
 As a reference, the AESMC and IWAE algorithms are implemented from the following publications: